jpfcordeiro/soccer-stadiums/README.md

 # soccer-stadiums
-A React-based web application showcasing football stadiums across Brazil.
-Built with TypeScript, Tailwind CSS, React-Leaflet for interactive maps, and GeoJSON for spatial data.
+A modern web application showcasing football stadiums across Brazil.
+Built with React, TypeScript, Tailwind CSS, and Vite for fast development.
+Features an interactive map using React-Leaflet and GeoJSON for spatial data